atombaby/pipeline-dev/README.md

 #Current approach:

 ##List of file stems (old skool version that works)
-I save the column of the above csv containing the sample names (file stems) as text file in the directory containing the fastq's (the project folder).
+I save the list of file stems as a text file in the directory containing the fastq's (the project folder).
 This means I can only process the files in that directory as a group!!